Elzair/angular-slide-menu/README.md

-Angular Slide Menu
+angular-slide-menu
 ==================

 **Angular Slide Menu** is, as the name might suggest, a simple, mobile-ready sliding menu directive for [AngularJS](https://angularjs.org/).
-I